News and Announcements:

 AVC's Airframe Manufacturing Technology Program (AFMT) is designed to meet the need in the aerospace industry for multi-skilled individuals who understand, perform, and serve as first-line leads in the major processes of manufacturing the structural components of an aircraft for civilian and military specifications.
 The program's curriculum addresses airframe manufacturing, aircraft fabrication (structures and composites), and electronics.

 Complete this degree for $11,000 or less!
-Financial aid and scholarships are available for eligible students admitted to the AFMT Bachelor's of Science Degree Program.
+Financial aid and scholarships are available for eligible students admitted to the AFMT Bachelor of Science Degree Program.
 For more information, please click here for a link to the financial aid department.

-Eligibility to the AFMT Program:
+Current Eligibility to the AFMT Program:

-There are currently three tracks available:
+There is currently one track available: